Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Update the policy that is associated with the KMS key that is used to encrypt the forensic AMI.
 Configure the policy to allow the kms.
 Encrypt and kms Decrypt actions for the federated IAM role.
 - [ ] Update the policy that is associated with the federated IAM role to allow the kms.
 DescribeKey action for the KMS key that is used to encrypt the forensic AMI.

-### A company wants to monitor the deletion of customer managed CMKs A security engineer must create an alarm that will notify the company before a CMK is deleted.
-The security engineer has configured the integration of IAM CloudTrail with Amazon CloudWatch.
+### A company wants to monitor the deletion of customer managed CMKs.
+A security engineer must create an alarm that will notify the company before a CM׀ is deleted.
+The security engineer has configured the integration of AWS CloudTrail with Amazon CloudWatch.
 What should the security engineer do next to meet this requirement?

-- [x] Use inbound rule 100 to allow traffic on TCP port 443 Use inbound rule 200 to deny traffic on TCP port 3306 Use outbound rule 100 to allow traffic on TCP port 443.
+- [ ] Within AWS Key Management Service (AWS KMS), specify the deletion time of the key material during CMK creation.
+AWS KMS will automatically create a CloudWatch alarm.
-- [ ] Use inbound rule 100 to deny traffic on TCP port 3306.
-Use inbound rule 200 to allow traffic on TCP port range 1024-65535.
-Use outbound rule 100 to allow traffic on TCP port 443.
+- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to look for API calls of DeleteAlias.
+Create an AWS Lambda function to send an Amazon Simple Notification Service (Amazon SNS) message to the company.
+Add the Lambda function as the target of the Eventbridge (CloudWatch Events) rule.
-- [ ] Use inbound rule 100 to allow traffic on TCP port range 1024-65535 Use inbound rule 200 to deny traffic on TCP port 3306 Use outbound rule 100 to allow traffic on TCP port 443.
+- [x] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to look for API calls of DisableKey and ScheduleKeyDeletion.
+Create an AWS Lambda function to send an Amazon Simple Notification Service (Amazon SNS) message to the company.
+Add the Lambda function as the target of the Eventbridge (CloudWatch Events) rule.
-- [ ] Use inbound rule 100 to deny traffic on TCP port 3306 Use inbound rule 200 to allow traffic on TCP port 443 Use outbound rule 100 to allow traffic on TCP port 443.
+- [ ] Create an Amazon Simple Notification Service (Amazon SNS) policy to look for AWS Key Management Service (AWS KMS) API calls of RevokeGrant and ScheduleKeyDeletion.
+Create an AWS Lambda function to generate the alarm and send the notification to the company.
+Add the Lambda function as the target of the SNS policy.

 ### A company is building an application on IAM that will store sensitive Information.
 The company has a support team with access to the IT infrastructure, including databases.
 The company's security engineer must introduce measures to protect the sensitive data against any data breach while minimizing management overhead.
 The credentials must be regularly rotated.
 What should the security engineer recommend?